leeleegabriel/tweet-display/README.md

 # tweet-display

-Displays the four-five's tweets using a raspberrypi, arduino, and two 2812 8x32 led matrixes.
+Displays the big four-five's tweets using a raspberrypi, arduino, and two 2812 8x32 led matrixes.

 ### Installation